Fan blade

 Metal fan blades

-Click through all processes steps
+Click through all process steps

 • Forging process